Italian Fixed Income

 The Monte Titoli Acupay Solution

-Acupay has partnered up with Monte Titoli to provide an all-round service to any Italian issuer - be it corporate, financial, listed or unlisted - who would like to tap foreign domestic markets in compliance with domestic laws.
+Acupay has partnered up with Monte Titoli to provide an all-round service to any Italian issuer--be it corporate, financial, listed or unlisted--who would like to tap foreign domestic markets in compliance with domestic laws.
 Monte Titoli thereby acts as Italian tax representative (within the meaning of LD 239 and LD 632), while Acupay collects the investor identities, the secondary market movements and necessary KYC confirmations from the custodial entities through the Acupay System network.
 Acupay liaises with the foreign domestic market depositories, their participants and any downstream correspondents regarding tax compliance information and documentation and ensures that all necessary tax liability amounts are transferred to the Italian tax authorities.

 The Acupay / Monte Titoli solution can be used for debt issuances in various markets including the Yankee market, the Kangaroo market, the Maple market, the Samurai market, the Bulldog market, the Panda market, and the Dim Sum market.
-The Acupay/Monte Titoli solution has become famous for its use by large Italian financial and corporate issuers in the Yankee market.
+The Acupay/Monte Titoli solution has become particularly famous for its use by large Italian financial and corporate issuers in the Yankee market.